 - Writing to a government minister saying that you will damage a fuel-storage depot or a government nuclear-research facility will be harmed if the government does not take certain actions;

-- Posting content on social media suggesting that the author plans to hack government computers if they do not take a certain action.
+- Posting content on social media suggesting that the author plans to hack government computers if the government does not take a certain action.

 What the police must prove

-- the threat was not to cause damage to a public facility by committing a property offence or by cause unauthorised computer function (factual defence).
+- the threat was not to cause damage to a public facility by committing a property offence or by causing unauthorised computer function (factual defence).